adamwestman/driver-zboard-merc/README.md

 1. Enjoy a working zMerc again!

 # Alternatives
-Someone else at Reddit decided to provide his own [signed drivers here](https://1drv.ms/u/s!ArmFcPzlv8puyUJnTW16KSPhktd9), removing the need to Disable the Signed Driver Enforcement.
-I have not verified, but you can read [the post here](https://www.reddit.com/r/Windows10/comments/6nmb1r/help_on_zboard_keyboard_driver_incompatibility/).
+Someone else at Reddit decided to provide his own [signed drivers here](https://1drv.ms/u/s!ArmFcPzlv8puyUJnTW16KSPhktd9), you can read [the post here](https://www.reddit.com/r/Windows10/comments/6nmb1r/help_on_zboard_keyboard_driver_incompatibility/).
+It claimed to remove the requirement to Disable signed driver enforcement, but at least from the latest Windows update that is no longer true and it is stil a requirement.